MSc Science and Health Communication / Course details

 You will consider these and other questions through insights drawn from history, innovation and policy research, media studies, and the first-hand experience of long-serving communicators, and link these to practical skills.

-We bring practitioners into the classroom and enable you to participate in the various forms of science and health communication that take place in Manchester to complement your academic learning with real life experiences.
+We believe that learning from both theory and practice makes for better science and health communicators.
+Throughout the course, we bring practitioners into the classroom, and enable you to participate in the various forms of science and health communication that take place in and around Manchester.

 Teaching and learning